astroupjs/EBML/README.md

 - **classify_pytorch_Vit.py**
   Loads a trained Vision Transformer (ViT) model and applies it to classify a single light curve image.
 Outputs the predicted class and probabilities.

+## Notebooks

+- `notebooks/tutorial.ipynb`: Step-by-step tutorial for preparing, transforming, and training models on synthetic Gaia light curve data.
+Includes data download, sampling, image generation, and model training (ResNet, ViT).
+- `notebooks/tutorial_to_predict_real_data.ipynb`: Guide for predicting the class and spot existence of real Gaia light curves using pretrained models.
+Covers ECSV reading, transformation to polar hexbin images, and batch prediction with result analysis.
+- `notebooks/tutorial_to_train_models.ipynb`: Advanced notebook for training and evaluating models on custom or extended datasets, with modular code for experimentation.

+These notebooks provide a complete workflow from data preparation to model inference and evaluation for both synthetic and real Gaia light curve data.